siffiejoe/lua-modjail/README.md

 lua -l modjail script.lua
 ```

-When loaded this module replaces the Lua loader/searcher function in
+When loaded, this module replaces the Lua loader/searcher function in
 the `package.searchers` table (or `package.loaders` for Lua 5.1) with
 a function that creates and sets a proxy table as global environment,
 which forwards `__index` requests to the real global environment,